A Neural Network Approach for Stochastic Optimal Control: Neural Network Approach

 \section{Neural Network Approach}

 In this section, we present a neural network framework for approximating the value function of the stochastic optimal control problem defined by the objective functional \cref{eq:Joc_stoc} and dynamics \cref{eq:charOC_stoc}.
-The theoretical foundation of our framework are given by the PMP, FBSDE, and Dynamic Programming as presented in the previous section.
+The theoretical foundation of our framework is given by the PMP, FBSDE, and Dynamic Programming as presented in the previous section.
 The key idea is to approximate the value function $\Phi$ in \cref{eq:OC_stoc} by a neural network and compute the control using the feedback form \cref{eq:opt_control_nec}.
-What sets our framework apart is the use of the feedback form to guide the sampling during training.
+What distinguishes our framework from similar approaches such as~\cite{Han_BSDE,raissi2018forward} is the use of the feedback form to guide the sampling during training.
 Thereby we seek to learn to explore the relevant part of the state space.
 We also derive and experiment with various loss functions that are based on the control objective \cref{eq:Joc_stoc}, the BSDE \cref{eq:HJB_BSDE}, and the HJB~\cref{eq:HJB_pde}.